-Haia is an ancient deity of Mesopotamian origin, seemingly one of the older members of his pantheon.
-One of the Igigi, Haia is a relatively minor god, who is primarily the steward of storehouses, and the defender of doorways, possessing divine powers to that effect.
+Haia is an ancient deity of Mesopotamian origin, seemingly one of the older members of his lot.
+One of the Igigi, Haia is a relatively minor god, who is primarily the steward of storehouses and defender of doorways, possessing divine powers to that effect.

 Immortality: one of the Igigi, ancient entities borne from the union of Abzu and Tiamat, Haia is an immortal being.
 Old beyond the reckoning of even most of his fellows, venerable Haia's precise lineage is unknown, but this Igigi nonetheless has these divine capabilities:

 * Awe: like his fellow Igigi and their cousins, the Anunnaki, Haia can wreathe himself the terrible power of his undying essence.
 Those within Very Near distance who fail a Willpower ACT against this rank value 40 spectral display are stupefied for the duration.

 * Boon: though he isn't extremely powerful, Haia has earned his place amongst the Babylonian gods by dint of his being Enlil's father-in-law.
 Using this rank value 40 power, he can grant general entreaties, or fuel Admittance and Wondrous Warehouse entreaty spells.

 Admittance: the defender of doorways, Haia may control whether others may or may not pass through them.
 Focusing his power on a doorway, Haia may open it, per the Admittance spell, or utilize a counterspell that prevents egress and/or ingress with rank value 50 ability.

 Internal Universe: this rank value 100 power transforms Haia into a gateway leading to his Wondrous Warehouse.
 While Haia cannot personally access this storehouse for his and his charges' most precious treasures, he has more than enough minions to handle that.